Search This Blog

 Advent is the first season of the Church’s year.
 It encompasses the four Sundays prior to sundown on Christmas Eve, when the shorter Christmas-Epiphany period begins.
 The word ‘Advent’ literally means coming, which also reveals the main theological theme of the season: that time in which the Church looks, with great anticipation, for the coming of Jesus into the world.
 'Come, Lord Jesus, come quickly!' is the oft-repeated prayer.

-Of course, the flip side of such hope is a very real sense that the messianic age has not yet arrived.
+Of course, the flip side of such strident hope is a very real sense that the messianic age has not arrived, is not (yet) entirely present.
 We do not hope for things that are already ours!
 This indicates a fundamental difference between Advent and the Christmas season which follows.
 Christ has come a first time, certainly, and it is the special function of the Christmas-Ephipany period to reflect this fact and tell that story.
-Yet the Christ who came two thousand years ago has still not arrived in all his glorious fullness.
+Yet the Christ who came two thousand years ago has still not arrived in a recognisable fullness.
 We know this because the universe does not yet experience the wholeness of his promised peace.
 It is dominated, rather, by sin, suffering and despair.
-These realities are frankly acknowledged during Advent, and worshippers are encouraged to repent of the part they play in making and keeping the world in its deplorable state.
-Thus Advent, like its twin season of Lent, invites Christians to consider the ways in which Christ has actually been rendered absent or irrelevant in both their own lives and that of the world.
-Advent, then, encourages worshippers to place their hope and trust in Christ who, when he arrives in his divine glory at the end of the age, will put all such faults away for ever.
+These realities are frankly acknowledged during Advent, and worshippers are encouraged to repent of the part they play in making, and keeping, the world in its deplorable state.
+Thus Advent, like its twin season of Lent, invites Christians to consider the ways in which Christ has been rendered absent or irrelevant in both their own lives and that of the world.
+Advent, then, encourages worshippers to place their trust in a Christ who is still, in some sense, arriving or has not yet arrived.

 To help Christians reflect on what the coming of Jesus might mean for us today, the Church makes use of a number of interesting symbols.